St Helena, Ascension Island and Tristan da Cunha : Knowledge Base profile

 ‘Belonger status’ is a legal term normally associated with British overseas territories.
 It refers to people who have close ties to a specific territory, normally by birth or ancestry.
 The requirements for ‘belonger status’ vary from territory to territory.

-If the customer has belonger status in a territory, it is the same as having indefinite leave to remain or indefinite leave to enter (being settled).
+If the customer has ‘belonger status’ in a territory, it is the same as having indefinite leave to remain or indefinite leave to enter (being settled).

-A child will be considered:
+A child is considered:

 - legitimate: